 Example Service Provider

-We have created a very simple Service Provider that, after the mobile client initiates the process, sends two consecutive Service Operation Requests (using the Transceive API or the MIFARE Classic API for operations) and finally indicates that the Service Delivery session has been completed.
+We have created a very simple Service Provider that, after the mobile client initiates the process, sends two consecutive Service Operation Requests (using the Transceive API for operations) and finally indicates that the Service Delivery session has been completed.

 On the other hand, it is necessary that Fidesmo’s backend is aware of the Service Provider URLs.
 The developer must first create a Fidesmo developer account .
 Then, she must create a new Fidesmo application and take note of the credentials assigned to it (ID and key).
 That new application must be edited to set its Service Description URL (the URL where the SP will accept ServiceDescriptionRequests) and its Service Delivery URL (the URL where the SP will accept ServiceDeliveryRequests).
 Also, the application credentials will be necessary both by the SP and the Fidesmo App to send/handle requests for the SP services.